rubyclerks/rubyclerks.github.io/user_guide/suppliers.md

 ## Suppliers

 While customers buy from you, you buy from your suppliers.
-Each product must may associated with a supplier and from this Purchase orders may be prefilled in the futures.
+Each product must may associated with a supplier and from this Purchase orders may be prefilled in the future.

 Currently the supplier is very simple and mostly it's name matters.
 It helps to use them also for reporting purposes.